MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-configure-install.md

 Add one or more of the repositories found to a content scan job to scan them for sensitive content.

 > [!NOTE]
+> The Azure Information Protection network discovery feature is currently in PREVIEW.
+The [Azure Preview Supplemental Terms](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) include additional legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.
 >
-> We are sunsetting the Azure Information Protection analytics as of March 18, 2022, with full retirement is scheduled for September 30, 2022.
->
-> We are also sunsetting the scanner's network discovery features on the same timeline.
-Network scan jobs are currently only available for those customers who have existing Log Analytics workspaces to store [AIP audit logs](reports-aip.md).
-For more information, see [Removed and retired services](removed-sunset-services.md#azure-information-protection-analytics).
->
-> The [Azure Preview Supplemental Terms](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) include additional legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.

 The following table describes prerequisites required for the network discovery service: